Sean Beckton: UCF

 His most well-known pupil was Brandon Marshall.
 Marshall spent 13 seasons in the NFL, the 2015 receiving TDs leader, multiple Pro Bowler with 970 receptions and 12,351 receiving yards (26th in all-time NFL receiving yards).

 As a defensive backs coach from 2009-2011, UCF won 11 games in 2010, a Conference USA title, and produced the program’s first bowl win and the school’s first national ranking; its secondary ranked top 25 nationally in passing defense.
 He recruited and coached Josh Robinson, Clayton Geathers, Kemal Ishmael all who were later drafted into the NFL.

 In 2014, Breshad Perriman had 1,044 receiving yards.
 Perriman went on to be selected in the first round of the 2015 NFL Draft.
 Tre'Quan Smith, won the 2015 AAC Rookie Player of the Year, went on to be named first-team All-AAC and a Biletnikoff Award finalist in 2017.

 The 2017 season, he coached Jordan Akins and Jordan Franks who both went onto the NFL.
 In 2017, Akins and Franks both earned first-team all-conference honors and a spot on the John Mackey Award preseason watch list.
 Akins was picked in the third round of the 2018 NFL Draft.

 Nebraska

 In 2018, Beckton inherited a tight end unit that featured only freshmen and sophomores.
 Austin Allen (tight end) had a record-setting season under Beckton’s guidance in 2021.
 Allen set Nebraska season tight end records with 38 receptions and 602 yards.
 He also set a school single-game record with 143 receiving yards at Wisconsin.
 Allen earned first-team all-conference honors and was the Kwalick-Clark Big Ten Tight End of the Year.
 Tight end Jack Stoll was on the John Mackey Award Preseason Watch List (2018, 2019, 2020) and named Big Ten Honors in 2020.
 Both Jack Stoll and Austin Allen would go onto the NFL.
-As well as Thomas Fidone would later get drafted in the NFL.
+As well as Thomas Fidone, who was recruited by Beckton and would later get drafted in the NFL.